jvanstry/custom_draft/investigate_further.md

 1. Optimize database operations... fully understand eager loading, indexing, etc.
 2. Why can't I break the require.cache fully and get a new instance of my express server using my gulp.watch task?
 3. What exactly is a process?
 Does it get to escape the event loop?
 Operate on its on loop?
 If so, how does it pull this off?
-4. Releasing NPM module.... would mocha-db-cleaner be of value to people
+4. Releasing NPM module.... also would "mocha-db-cleaner" be of value to people?
+5. Security stuff, cookies / https / etc.